Skip Nav Destination

 EISBN: 978-1-62708-199-3

-... computer-aided design in the forging industry.
+... on computer-aided design in the forging industry.
 Additionally, the article reviews specific characteristics, process limitations, advantages, and disadvantages of the most common forging processes, namely hot upset forging, roll forging, radial forging, rotary forging, isothermal and hot-die forging...

 Abstract